SIERRA DE TRAMUNTANA

 Nowadays the cultivated areas are mostly the valleys which are occupied by irrigated lands of Sóller, inundated with citrus trees, Pollença and the terraces of Banyalbufar, Estellencs and Deià.
 The crops most typically found on the dry un-irrigated lands continue to be the olive trees, at times combined with cereals and carob trees.
 The olive oil produced from the fruit of these olive trees is sweet and of an excellent quality.

-LAST MINUTE.
 LAST CHANCE!
 WE HAVE 1 ROOM LEFT!
+FROM 4TH TO 8TH SEPTEMBER SUITE WITH BALCONYSee more

 Special offer Free room upgrade